iceberg12/NUS_guest_lecture/EE5111/readme.md

 You are encouraged to try other ideas outside of this engine data.

 You are encouraged to form a group of maximum 2 students and submit the same report (use two Matric No. in the IoT setup).
-The score of each will be the total score of the project divided by 1.5.
+The score X of this special report will be on the scale of 20 instead of 10, and each student receives equally X/20*15 marks.